robertvandervoort/ai-dictation/README.md

 ## Future Roadmap

+- Automatic speaker name identification using information from introductions in meetings
-- **Q3 2024**: Advanced diarization to identify overlapping speakers
+- Advanced diarization to identify overlapping speakers
-- **Q3 2024**: Voice cloning for speech-to-speech translation
+- Voice cloning for speech-to-speech and text to speech translation
-- **Q4 2024**: Domain-specific fine-tuning UI for technical/medical/legal terminology
+- Transcript to speech output for many lanugage translation
-- **Q4 2024**: Real-time transcription mode for live meetings
+- Real-time transcription mode for live meetings
-- **Q1 2025**: Custom wake word detection for speaker attribution
-- **Q1 2025**: Integration with semantic analysis for topic extraction and summarization
+- Integration with semantic analysis for topic extraction and summarization
-- **Q2 2025**: Distributed processing for extremely large audio files

 ## License